fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 </div></div>
 <div class="row"><div class="col-md-7 col-lg-6" markdown="1">

 As already mentioned, we started with a lot of focus on core functional programming concepts that people learned through LINQ, such as higher-order functions, polymorphism and ways of implementing those in F#.

-Over time, our focus changed a lot more on how to use F# to model your problem domain - be it using types (see Scott Wlaschin's great [Domain-Driven Design](https://fsharpforfunandprofit.com/ddd/) series), or by composing transformations using the pipe operator.
+Over time, our focus shifted to how to use F# to model your problem domain - be it using types (see Scott Wlaschin's great [Domain-Driven Design](https://fsharpforfunandprofit.com/ddd/) series), or by composing transformations using the pipe operator.